-As part of the Company's business strategy, we have sought and will continue to seek new mining and exploration opportunities in the mining industry.
+As part of the Company's business strategy, we have sought and will continue to seek new mining and exploration opportunities.
 In pursuit of such opportunities, the Company may fail to select appropriate acquisition targets or negotiate acceptable arrangements, including arrangements to finance acquisitions or integrate the acquired businesses and their workforce into the Company.
 Ultimately, any acquisitions would be accompanied by risks, which could include: